Journal of Patient Safety and Risk Management

 The British Journal of Anaesthesia is a leading peer-reviewed journal published by Elsevier Science Ltd, dedicated to advancing the field of anesthesiology and pain medicine.
 Since its inception in 1923, this prestigious journal has served as a vital resource for clinicians, researchers, and students, providing high-quality research articles, reviews, and clinical guidelines.
 With an impressive impact factor and a Scopus rank of #2 out of 136 in its category, it stands out as a Q1 journal, reflecting its significance and influence in the medical community.
 The journal aims to disseminate innovative research findings, enhance clinical practice, and contribute to the education of healthcare professionals globally.
 Although it does not offer open access, its rich archive and ongoing publication in the dynamic field of anesthesiology make it an essential reference for those seeking to stay at the forefront of this critical discipline.
 For more information, visit the journal’s dedicated webpage.

-Bridging theory and practice in hospital medicine.
+Bridging theory and practice in the surgical community.

 JOURNAL OF GENERAL INTERNAL MEDICINE